-Criteria: The General Statutes and other information available to retirement plan participants identify various methodologies to determine retirement benefits mainly based on length of service, age, average annual pay based on three distinct years of the highest annual pay and the form of pension chosen, such as contingent annuitant options.
-Calculations should be accurate, with appropriate documented reviews.
+- Criteria: The General Statutes and other information available to retirement plan participants identify various methodologies to determine retirement benefits mainly based on length of service, age, average annual pay based on three distinct years of the highest annual pay and the form of pension chosen, such as contingent annuitant options.
+Calculations should be accurate, with appropriate documented reviews. - Condition: Our review of the calculations of retirement benefits for accuracy revealed that the Comptroller's Office made noticeable improvement in its process for computing the benefits owed to eligible beneficiaries during the audited period.
+However, we found that errors continue to occur due to inadequate internal controls.
+We reviewed two months of new retirement benefit recipients, some of which were contingent annuitants of the retiree.
+We reviewed the months of May 2002, and June 2003; in those months, we found errors for 3 of 11, or 28 percent, and 2 of 23, or

-Condition: We reviewed the calculations of retirement benefits for accuracy and found several errors.
-We reviewed three months of new retirement benefit recipients, some of which were contingent annuitants of the retiree.
-We reviewed the months of April 2000, June 2001, and February 2002; in those months, we found errors for 12 of 25, 3 of 18, and 3 of 10 recipients (a total of 18 of 53), respectively.
-Thirteen of the eighteen errors involved the determination of the highest average salary.
+9 percent, of the tested recipients (a total of 5 of 34), respectively.
+All of the five errors involved the determination of the highest average salary.
 These errors were caused by various factors including the inaccurate identification of the three years of salary to be used to determine the highest average salary, data entry errors and/or incorrect information received from the municipality.
-The other errors included the use of an incorrect option factor, incorrect length of service and an incorrect payment due to the number of days in which the benefit began.
 Due to the above errors, we noted both underpayments and overpayments.
-Underpayments amounted to \$14,524 and ranged from \$7 to \$10,370, with current monthly underpayments ranging from \$.56 to \$226.77.
-The average underpayment was \$1,037; the current average monthly underpayment was \$31.60, excluding an estate calculation.
-The \$10,370 underpayment was discovered during our review of the original benefit calculation for a new contingent annuitant and included monthly adjustments calculated for over ten years.
-Overpayments amounted to \$2,056 and ranged from \$18 to \$1,204, with current monthly overpayments ranging from \$8.14 to \$44.60.
-The average overpayment was \$514; the current average monthly overpayment was \$19.53.
-The MERF monthly retirement payroll for June 2001 exceeded \$4,400,000.
-We also noted that some of the reviews of the retirement benefit calculations were not completely documented.
-We have recently provided a computer file to the agency for its review and use, if applicable, that could eliminate the manual nature of determining the highest average salary.
-We also understand that the data is no longer manually input, but copied from the database system.
+Underpayments amounted to \$658 and ranged from less than a dollar to \$497, with current monthly underpayments ranging from \$.01 to \$17.41.
+The two overpayments amounted to approximately \$68 and ranged from approximately \$19 to \$50, with current monthly overpayments ranging from \$1.23 to \$2.87.
+During our prior audit, we provided a computer file to the agency for its review and use, if applicable, that could eliminate the manual nature of determining the highest average salary.
+We also learned that the data is no longer manually input, but copied from the database system.
 We will formally evaluate the effectiveness and extensiveness of any new documented processes during our next audit.
 The above errors were brought to the agency's attention and adjustments were made.